 Both routes are a stunning tour through the rugged and remote Two Hearted River wilderness.
-The Perch Lake Campground near Muskallonge State Park serves as the 50K start.
-The first 5 miles are relatively fast dirt forest road.
-The first aid station is located at the Reed & Green Bridge Campground, which also serves as the Marathon start.
-The next 5 miles takes runners on rugged section of Lake Superior coastline, with some ascents of high ridges with far reaching views out into the world's largest freshwater lake.
+The 50K starts on County Road 414 and heads west onto 410, turning right on to 376 before arriving at the first aid station at the Reed & Green Campground.
+The next 5 miles takes runners on spectacular section of Lake Superior coastline, with some ascents of high ridges with far reaching views out into the world’s largest freshwater lake.
 The next aid station is located at the mouth of the Two Hearted River.
 Runners cross a cabled foot bridge over the river before reaching the aid station.
 The course then continues along Lake Superior before heading inland through a spectacular region scorched by fire 12 years ago that is now lush and green with ferns and shoulder high trees.
 Runners then enter a pine forest before reaching aid station #3 at Culhane Lake Campground.
 Runners follow the southern shoreline of the lake before heading southwest.
 This forested section is the most remote and wild on the entire course.
 The next aid station is located when the trail crosses Country Road 414 east of Pike Lake.
 The route continues to two tracks and lovely single track along the Little Two Hearted River until runners reach Country Road 500.
 Here runners reach their last aid station before heading toward Betsy Lake.
 The trail here is single track along several ridges overlooking tamarack bogs.
 The route then joins the Giant Pines Trail, where runners will encounter 300-400 year old white pines.
 The course finishes near the Upper Tahquamenon Falls, approximately 200 meters from the Camp 33 Brew Pub.
 Runners registering for the 50K must have run a marathon or ultra event previously.
 The route is well marked with colored flags, directional arrows, and mile markers.
 Runners are bused to the start from the Upper Tahquamenon Falls (site of the finish).
 Buses depart at 5:30 a.m.
 Gear bags will be transported back to the finish.

 The half marathon starts and finishes at the Upper Tahquamenon Falls.
 The course follows the Giant Pines, Clark Lake and Wilderness Loop single track north of Tahquamenon Falls.
 It is a challenging and beautiful trail that includes old growth white pine forest and the much loved southern ridge overlooking Clark Lake.

 Aid stations are located 5-7 miles apart.
 Aid stations are accessible by vehicle and are great locations for spectators to view the race.
 Because of the remote nature of the route all runners are required to carry a functional hydration system that can be refilled.
-Volunteers will have large pitchers with cold water and cold HEED (Hammer Nutrition) energy drink with electrolytes to quickly refill your hydration system.
-Hammer Gel and Endurolytes will be available at each aid station.
+Volunteers will have large pitchers with cold water and cold Gnarly Hydrate energy drink with electrolytes to quickly refill your hydration system.
+Honey Stinger Organic Energy Gel and Hammer Nutrition Endurolytes will be available at each aid station.

 There is a 8.0 hour time limit for the 50K and 6.5 hour time limit for the marathon.
 This is strictly enforced for safety reasons and the remote nature of the race course.
-Do not register if you cannot finish in six hours.
+Do not register if you cannot finish within the time limit.
 Aid stations will close at the times listed in the table below.
 Runners who decide to drop out of the race are advised to drop out at an aid station where transportation back to the Upper Tahquamenon Falls will be available.
 A sweep runner will follow the last runner, thus closing the race course.

 Race fees include: